 Psalm 1: The Law is from the Lord

 The source of biblical law is the Lord.
 Torah is authoritative instruction revealed by God.
 The law or torah is “of the Lord,” which clearly denotes the law’s divine authority.
 It comes from the Lord.
-The divine and authoritative nature of the law can be seen clearly in Deuteronomy 1 when Moses is restating the law to the people of Israel before they entered the Promised Land.
+The divine and authoritative nature of the law can be seen clearly in Deuteronomy 1 when Moses is restating the law to the people of Israel before they enter the Promised Land.
 “Beyond the Jordan, in the land of Moab, Moses undertook to explain this law” (v.
 5).
 In his explanation he begins with “the Lord our God spoke to us in Horeb” (v.
 6), which refers to the giving of the law on Mt.
 Horeb or Sinai in Exodus 20.
 The Lord spoke the law.
 He revealed it.
 As such, the law had divine authority.
 It did not and does not come from man.
 We do not establish what the blessed or happy life is.
 Its source is other than us.
 We do not determine finally what the happy life is.
 God does, and modernity’s anthropocentric philosophy at the outset is explicitly opposed to the Bible’s theocentric view of life.

 Modernity’s resistance to the command form of the law becomes even stronger when we consider its third reason for opposing biblical law as the guide to living well—the comprehensive nature of the biblical concept of law.
 Three times Psalm 1 speaks of a “way.”
 There is the way of the sinners (v.
 1), the way of the wicked (v.
 6), and in contrast the way of the righteous (v.
 6).
 The way is a defined pattern of life.
 There is no separate and limited religious category.
 The way is comprehensive, directing and shaping all of life.
 The righteous person conforms to God’s law, follows a path that God has laid out and that he approves of.